Parent Central / FAQs

 Resident camp unit leaders and counselors are enthusiastic, talented, and caring individuals, who are 18 years of age or older.
 We recruit both regionally and from around the world, and carefully select staff from colleges and universities, Girl Scout referrals, and international cultural exchange organizations.
 Campers’ health and safety are our top priorities.
 We select staff based on their maturity, program skills, experience, and their ability to serve as role models.
 All staff must attend an intensive pre-camp training program, including safety, activity planning, camper care, teambuilding, and much more.

-Q: What training is required of adult volunteers before taking
+Q: What training is required of adult volunteers before taking girls to camp?

 A: Volunteers heading to camp with girls for troop or C.A.P. camping are required to complete Outdoor Skills Training and CPR/First Aid Training.
 See the Adult Training page for more information.
 Adults accompanying girls to CORE or Family camps aren’t required to have these trainings.